AP Top 25 Reality Check: Blue bloods chasing No. 2 Bearcats | Times Leader

 Next: vs. LSU, Saturday.

-Reality check: Two weeks in a row Lane Kifin’s late-game prayers for a defensive stop were answered, but this seems like a less-than-ideal strategy.
+Reality check: Two weeks in a row, Lane Kiffin’s late-game prayers for a defensive stop were answered, but this seems like a less-than-ideal strategy.

 Ranked: Touch high.